-Here are 4 areas of help for you to consider, and each one has proven to help countless others before you.
-Perhaps one of these will also help you stop drinking, or at least put you on the road to moderation.
+Here are 4 areas for you to consider, and each one has proven to help countless others before you.
+One of these will also help YOU stop drinking, or at least put you on the road to moderation.

-Asking Friends and Family for Help – This is often the most difficult area for many of us.
-Simply put, an addiction is embarrassing, and no one is anxious to announce to friends and family that they have a serious problem with alcohol.
+Asking Friends and Family for Help.
+This is often the most difficult area for many of us.
+It’s HARD to go to a family member and blurt out “help me stop drinking!”
+Simply put, an addiction is embarrassing.
+And no one is anxious to announce to friends and family that they have a serious problem with alcohol.

 You may find that he or she is not only very supportive, but is also willing to make a personal change in their own lives to help you.
 Maybe the both of you quitting together will actually make it easier to quit, as neither of you will want to disappoint the other.

-Asking God for Help – I don’t know you personally, or how spiritual you are (or aren’t), but I know one thing for sure: For whatever purpose you were born it was NOT to be an alcoholic!
+Asking God for Help.
+I don’t know you personally, or how spiritual you are (or aren’t).
+But, I know one thing for sure: For whatever purpose you were born it was NOT to be an alcoholic!